Filipe-Cavalheiro/Odin-recipes/README.md

-In this porject a recipy website is to be created
+In this project a recipy website is to be created